First Degree Promoting Gambling

 - New York Penal Law Article 470: Money Laundering

 Simply, there is no quick fix to an investigation, arrest or indictment for violating New York Penal Law 225.10 or the myriad of equally and more serious crimes you can face when accused of unlawful gambling activities.
 There are some limited statutory defenses, but those are often not applicable.
 Instead, you and your criminal defense attorney should examine what role prosecutors intend to prove you had in the gambling operation.
-How is it that they intend on proving your involvement and liability.
+How is it that they intend on proving your involvement and liability?
 Are you an accomplice or directly responsible?
 Are there search warrants and wire taps?
 If you are outside of New York, how is it that prosecutors can prove jurisdiction over your conduct?
 If charged with Enterprise Corruption, is there a true structure of the crew and did you share in the same criminal goal?
-These are merely a fraction of the questions and issues that you and your criminal defense attorney must address.
+A mere fraction of the questions and issues that you and your criminal defense attorney must address, be proactive and diligent, not indecisive and reactionary.

 - New York Gambling Crimes General Information Page: NY PL Article 225